-By age 40, your goal is to have a net worth of 2 times your annual salary.
-So, if your salary edges up to $80,000 in your 30’s, then by age 40 you should strive for a net worth of $160,000.
+By age 40, your goal is to have a net worth of two times your annual salary.
+So, if your salary edges up to $80,000 in your 30s, then by age 40 you should strive for a net worth of $160,000.

-You can build your net worth in other ways than just contributing to your retirement accounts.
-Owning real estate is another path to growing your net worth.
-Like other types of financial assets, real estate values appreciate over time.
+Additionally, it's not just contributing to retirement that helps you build your net worth.
+You can increase that number in other ways, too.
+For instance, owning real estate is another path to growing your net worth.
+Similar to other types of financial assets, real estate values appreciate over the years.
 Ultimately, the benefit of investing in real estate is that your small down payment grows exponentially, as the home value increases.

 Net Worth at Age 50

-In your 40’s you might have children growing up and heading off to college.
-Don’t neglect your own retirement savings in favor of your children, who have a long life to earn on their own.
-Encourage your children to work and cover some of their own expenses.
-And if you’re falling behind in your money goals, then grab a side hustle to boost your income.
+In your 40s, you might have children growing up and heading off to college.
+Don’t neglect your own retirement savings in favor of your children.
+Instead, encourage your children to work and cover some of their own expenses.
+And if you’re falling behind on your money goals, try finding a side hustle to boost your income.

 Net Worth at Age 60

-By age 60, you’ll be on track with a net worth of 6 times your annual salary.
-If your salary is in the $100,000 to $160,000 range then multiply that amount by 6, and that’s your net worth target.
+By age 60, you’ll be on track with a net worth of six times your annual salary.
+If your salary is in the $100,000 to $160,000 range then multiply that amount by six, and that’s your net worth target.